Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/assess-and-discover.md

 - Can you describe the recovery process if an app fails?
 - Do you have trouble backing everything up within the prescribed windows?
 - Do you have enough engineers qualified to do backup/restore administrator?
-- How sure are you that everything in your environment that needs to be backed up is?
+- How sure are you that everything in your environment needs to be backed up?
 - What are your specified backup/recovery policies for your application tiers?
 - Are you confident that systems being backed up can be properly restored?
 - Can you describe your backup and recovery infrastructure at a high level?